Defensive Pistol Skills 3

 Topics: review of gun safety and skills learned in Defensive Pistol Skills 1 and 2, drawing from concealment while moving to cover, engaging multiple targets, shooting from awkward positions and other defensive handgunning skills.

-Length: five hours
+Length: six hours

 For prices and upcoming course dates, check the schedule page.